bvencl/ByteLocker/README.md

-# ByteLocker
+# ByteLocker - under development, project started on 2024.05.29

 <!-- Home project for a file/folder locker for Windows. @2024.05.14 21:23 -->

 ByteLocker is a C++ project aimed at creating a custom file encryption tool, inspired by BitLocker.
 The primary goal of ByteLocker is to provide secure file encryption and decryption using a user-defined password.
-This tool is designed to be cross-platform, working on both Windows and Ubuntu systems.
+This tool is designed to be cross-platform, working on both Windows and Linux/Ubuntu systems.

-## Features
+## Features when project finishes

 - **File Encryption**: Encrypt files using strong encryption algorithms (e.g., AES).
 - **File Decryption**: Decrypt files using the same password used for encryption.
 - **Cross-Platform Compatibility**: Designed to work on both Windows and Ubuntu systems.
 Supporting both Bash and PowerShell.
 - **User-Friendly Interface**: Simple command-line interface for ease of use.
 (Or maybe a GUI later)

-## Used packages
+## Used packages / Toolchains for developing

 ### OpenSSL